tunde99/AMMI-2020-SPEECH-COURSE/README.md

 Abubakr Babiker - for data preprocessing.

-Laurent Besacier - for initiating the project
+Laurent Besacier - for initiating the project.